piku235/JungiThemeBundle/Resources/doc/theme-changer.md

 Theme changer
 =============

-As you can easily guess a theme changer allows you to change a current theme.
-It has been created to ease and to centralize change of a current theme.
+A theme changer was created to ease and to centralize process of changing the current theme.
 Otherwise you would use directly a theme resolver to change the current theme.

 ```php
 interface ThemeChangerInterface